Keehl-Mihael/TransROWL-HRS/README.md

   ![](Graphs_Charts/Screenshot_20200901_160132.png)

   The JavaReasoner folder contains a java program which is able to generate,using a reasoner on a given dataset, all the files necessary to run the tests.
+  The JavaReasoner makes use of the Apache Jena Framework, more informations at https://jena.apache.org/getting_started/index.html .
   The JavaReasoner can be executed with those arguments:
   ```
      args[0] : ontology schema file